What Do Small White Eggs in Soil Mean for Your Garden?

 While working in the garden, you may come across tiny white spheres nestled in the soil or potting mix.
 Upon closer inspection they look almost like miniature ping pong balls or jelly beads So what are these mysterious white globules?
 Should you be concerned about their presence?
 Here’s a look at the most common culprits behind white eggs in garden soil and what to do about them.

-What Causes White Eggs in Soil?
+Common Causes of Small White Eggs in Soil

 Are White Eggs in Soil Harmful?